Pelosi On Christopher Columbus Statue's Removal: 'If The Community Doesn't Want The Statue There, The Statue Shouldn't Be There'

 The Italian community in Baltimore’s Little Italy neighborhood has vowed to rebuild the statue, which was dedicated in 1984.

-A spokesperson for Mayor Bernard C. “Jack” Young said the mayor does not agree with “the defacing of the statues nor the destruction of property.”
+At a news conference Thursday, Baltimore Mayor Bernard C. “Jack” Young said the city will not tolerate the destruction of property.

+“You just cannot erase history,” the mayor said.
+“For those who want to destroy property and things of that nature, it’s not going to be tolerated.”

+Young added once police identify those responsible, they will be held accountable.

 In the wake of the statue’s removal, state Delegate Nino Mangione pre-filed legislation that would punish people who destroy statues or monuments with up to 10 years in prison and a fine.